swissquote/crafty/packages/crafty-preset-images/README.md

 };
 ```

-## WASM
+## WebAssembly

-Starting with version 1.14 of Crafty, this preset comes bundled with WASM versions of the various compilers.
+Starting with version 1.14 of Crafty, this preset comes bundled with WebAssembly versions of the various tools used for image reduction.
 This means that they don't need to be downloaded from the internet and thus will work in any environment even behind a Corporate Proxy.

-Currently we embed the codecs for PNG, JPEG and WEBP.
+Currently we embed the binaries for PNG, JPEG and WEBP.
-GIF has no codec for the moment (it will just copy the files without compressing them)
+GIF has no binary for the moment (it will just copy the files without compressing them)
-SVGs are handled through a different system
+SVG is handled through a different system

-The codecs are taken from https://github.com/GoogleChromeLabs/squoosh/tree/dev/codecs by using the same technique as https://github.com/vercel/next.js/tree/v10.0.8/packages/next/next-server/server/lib/squoosh.
+The binaries are taken from https://github.com/GoogleChromeLabs/squoosh/tree/dev/codecs by using the same technique as https://github.com/vercel/next.js/tree/v10.0.8/packages/next/next-server/server/lib/squoosh.